RobertMShort/AD-Inactive-Computer-Finder-GUI/README.md

 # AD-Inactive-Computer-Finder-GUI

-Simple GUI to find inactive computers on an Active Directory Domain by number of days inactive
+Simple Powershell GUI to find inactive computers on an Active Directory Domain.

+Able to search by number of days inactive.

+Example: If you enter '2', it will find all computers that have been inactive for 2 days, and so on...

+Nothing fancy, but it works. :)